 add-apt-repository -y ppa:ubuntu-toolchain-r/test apt update # Using the same compiler that TensorFlow was built to compile Horovod apt install g++-7 -y update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-7 60 --slave /usr/bin/g++ g++ /usr/bin/g++-7 HOROVOD_GPU_ALLREDUCE=NCCL HOROVOD_CUDA_HOME=/usr/local/cuda pip install horovod==0.18.1 --force-reinstall --no-deps --no-cache-dir

-Each example below demonstrates how to migrate a single machine deep learning program using popular deep learning libraries to distributed deep learning with
+The following examples, based on the MNIST dataset, demonstrate how to migrate a single-node deep learning program to distributed deep learning with